bogdanoancea/neteventsimulator/README.md

 #### 1. MSYS2 environment

 MSYS2 is a software distribution and building platform for Windows.
-The simulator was built using the MSYS2 environment provided by **RTools 4.0**, which can be downloaded from CRAN:
+The simulator was built using the MSYS2 environment provided by **RTools**, which can be downloaded from CRAN:

 <https://cran.r-project.org/bin/windows/Rtools/>